gen02-dev/ethereum-react-native-cli-boilerplate/README.md

 IMPORTANT:
 - To run the app and be able to actually login do the following:
     - Make sure to have Xcode installed on your machine if you wish to run it in iOS development and Android Studio if you want it in Android.
     - Connect a physical phone device.
-Open termilan/cmd and run ```adb adb devices``` and see if your device id is listed.
+Open termilan/cmd and run ```adb devices``` and see if your android device id is listed.
     - Install your preferred wallet on your device: (Metamask, Trust Wallet etc..)

 - IOS: